mazzzen-65/Image-Noise-Cancelation-Using-FFT/README.md

 - Make sure of the image name in the code
 - Run Python Code

-To Install The Requiered Librarys:
+## To Install The Requiered Librarys
 - Paste the following command in the terminal
 ```bash
 pip install opencv-python numpy matplotlib